scil/MtHamlMore/README.md

         'reduce_runtime' => true,
 ));
 ```
-'reduce_runtime'=>true could reduce the appearance of 'MtHaml\Runtime'.
+'reduce_runtime'=>true could reduce the appearance of 'MtHaml\Runtime',or replace it with \MtHamlMoreRuntime\Runtime::renderAttribute which is much simpler.

 It's not perfect,but works in normal situation.